Lindsey Graham: Russo-Ukrainian war

-On March 3, 2022, in response to the Russian invasion of Ukraine, Graham tweeted, "The only way this ends is for somebody in Russia to take this guy out", referring to Vladimir Putin.
-The tweet, which was viewed as suggesting that a Russian resident should assassinate Putin, drew backlash from American politicians, who condemned the idea and proposed heavier sanctions instead.
+On March 3, 2022, in response to the Russian invasion of Ukraine, Graham tweeted, "The only way this ends is for somebody in Russia to take this guy out", referring to Russian president Vladimir Putin.
+The tweet, which was viewed as suggesting that a Russian resident should assassinate Putin, drew backlash from United States politicians, who condemned the idea and proposed heavier sanctions instead.

 On May 26, 2023, the Office of the President of Ukraine released an edited video showing Graham talking to Ukrainian president Volodymyr Zelenskyy and remarking that "the Russians are dying", followed by a comment that the American military assistance to Ukraine was the "best money we've ever spent".
 In response, Graham was sharply criticized by the deputy chairman of the Security Council of Russia, Dmitry Medvedev.
 The Office of the president of Ukraine later released the unedited version of the interview, clarifying that Graham's two remarks were unrelated.